Frequently Asked Questions

 Before the meal plans, I was not skilled enough in planning meals to have food ready to take to work for lunch, or for when I worked late and came home too hungry to cook.
 Also, I live in a relatively high cost area.
 So, with the meal plans and not having to eat at restaurants or take-out places frequently, I save at least $200/month ($2,400/year).
 This does not count the saving from regular weekly grocery shopping, which is significant.
 That is why I always say that I can't afford not to do the meal plans!

-The Annual VIP Membership which includes the New Years Day Weight Loss Bundle is available on Monday January 1st, 2018 for $179.
+The Annual VIP Membership which includes the Spring Savings Sale & Bonuses Bundle is available only on Wednesday May 16th, 2018 for $179.

 Download the Sample Meal plan to join our email list and be notified.